Charles Townsend (BMX rider)

-Charles Heath Townsend (born January 25, 1967 in Kansas City, Kansas) is an "Old School/Mid School" former professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1985 to 1996.
+Charles Heath Townsend (born January 25, 1967, in Kansas City, Kansas) is an "Old School/Mid School" former professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1985 to 1996.
 He has 2 kids.

-Nicknames: Various and many dating back to his days as a young amateur.
-Many railroad related: "Steam Engine Charlie", "Speeding Locomotive Charlie", "Choo-Choo Charlie", "Amtrak".
-Also "Black Magic" (which he had stenciled on the back of his racing pants in 1985), "Big Chuck", "The Fleein' Korean", "Chasemainian Devil".
+He has various nicknames, many dating back to his days as a young amateur.
+Many are railroad related: "Steam Engine Charlie", "Speeding Locomotive Charlie", "Choo-Choo Charlie", "Amtrak".
+Other nicknames include "Black Magic" (which he had stenciled on the back of his racing pants in 1985), "Big Chuck ", "The Fleein' Korean", and "Chasemainian Devil".

 Racing career

 Note: Professional first are on the national level unless otherwise indicated.